 The Van Gogh Museum Amsterdam: A Personal Guide to Its Greatest Treasures

-Carol M. Cram is the author of five award-winning novels inspired by art and the women who shaped it, the creator of Artsy Traveler, an arts-focused travel blog, the founder of Art In Fiction, a curated database of 2,500+ novels inspired by the arts, and the host of The Art In Fiction Podcast.
-She also authored 60+ textbooks on computer applications and taught at Capilano University for over two decades.
-She lives with her husband, artist Gregg Simpson, on beautiful Bowen Island near Vancouver, BC.
+Carol M. Cram writes novels inspired by the arts; runs Artsy Traveler, an arts-focused travel blog, and Art In Fiction, a curated database of 2,700+ novels inspired by the arts; and hosts The Art In Fiction Podcast.
+She has also authored 60+ textbooks on computer applications and taught at Capilano University for over two decades.
+Carol lives with her husband, artist Gregg Simpson, on beautiful Bowen Island near Vancouver, BC.